aderaaij/ardennl-gatsby/content/posts/2018-01-19--weekly-web-roundup-03/index.md

 published: true
 ---

-Is it me or did this week flew by in no-time?
-I didn't get to much things done this week but more on that later.
-Last weeks roundup was a bit of a mess, so I'm seeing if I can structure it a bit different.
+Is it me or did this week just flew by in no-time?
+I didn't get to much things done the last couple of days but more on that later.
+Last weeks roundup was a bit of a mess so this week I'm trying out a different structure.
 Any tips on a better format are most welcome!

 - [Week 2](https://dev.to/ardennl/weekly-web-roundup---02-1f39)
 - [Week 1](https://dev.to/ardennl/weekly-web-roundup---01-15d6)

 ## HTML and CSS

 1. [Wes Bos](https://twitter.com/wesbos) just released a new video course and it's [all about CSS grid](https://cssgrid.io/).
-Thanks to sponsoring from Mozilla the course is available _for free_ and I'm really excited about this deal, as it's a great way to 'move the web forward'.
-Wes Bos is a great teacher and there's 25 videos and about four hours of material in there!
-By the end of it, you also can be a grid sensei!
+Thanks to sponsoring from Mozilla the course is available _for free_!
+I'm really excited about this deal, as it's a great way to 'move the web forward'.
+Wes is a great teacher and there are 25 videos and about four hours of material in the course!
+By the end of it, you *also* can be a grid sensei!
 1. CSS grid and CSS columns seem to go together like *lamb and tunafish* (bonus points if you get the reference).
 In [this medium article](https://medium.com/@patrickbrosset/css-grid-css-multi-columns-7664f59bb60c), [Patrick Brosset](https://twitter.com/patrickbrosset) explains the relationship between the two layout features and how they combine.
 1. [Ohans Emmanuel](https://twitter.com/OhansEmmanuel) wrote an interesting [article about CSS naming conventions](https://medium.freecodecamp.org/css-naming-conventions-that-will-save-you-hours-of-debugging-35cea737d849) and how they can safe you time debugging.
 I'm especially a fan of the BEM - stick-man analogy.
 1. Meet the new `dialog` element!
 Keith J. Grant wrote an introduction to the native HTML 5.2 dialog element and some easy to miss features.
 He also created a great [`dialog` demo on codepen](https://codepen.io/keithjgrant/pen/eyMMVL) which you should check out!